Which probiotics are best for women?

 New and wider-reaching, clinical applications for probiotics are emerging all the time.
 One of these emerging areas of research is the role of probiotics in women’s health, and specifically in women's intimate health.

 Beneficial flora, or probiotics, inhabit the urogenital tract (this spans the urinary tract and vaginal tract in women) as well as the gut.
 In the vagina and urinary tract, probiotics are thought to exert many of the same beneficial effects as they would in the gut; their presence limits the likelihood of pathogenic bacteria and yeasts being able to overgrow.

-Clinical trials have shown that a number of strains of Lactobacillus are particularly effective at helping to treat and prevent female intimate health problems such as cystitis, thrush and bacterial vaginosis.
+Clinical trials have shown that a number of strains of Lactobacillus are particularly effective at helping female intimate health problems such as cystitis, thrush and bacterial vaginosis.
 These specific strains (in particular Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®) have been clinically trialled to survive transit through the gut, and then successfully colonise the vagina and bladder where they exert their beneficial effects.